Yes, I said it. Random. This post is a whole smorgasbord of stuff. So hold onto your hat’s folks.

 Here are two of my sweet friends using our 120’s chart to figure out the problems in this center.
 I absolutely love these boys.
 They were so serious about this center.

-Praise the Lord for the good old Target dollar spot.
+So praise the Lord for the good old Target dollar spot.
 Their stamps make sight words so much better!

 I’ve talked about doing better with vocabulary and let me just tell you how much I love this!
 I can’t believe that I neglected it for this long.
 My kiddos are so into vocabulary words.
 They are using these words in excess, but it’s so dang cute.
 The minute one student uses a word, the whole class breaks out in vocabulary verbiage.
 I hear a lot of, “There is a lot of commotion right now Mrs. Oakes.” and “I really admire you.”
 “I believe that I need to investigate this.”
 When they use the words they become a word wizard and get a star on the wall.
 It’s the little things.